 As with just about all of the bikes on this list, customers criticized the super uncomfortable seat.
 Also, having a professional finish the bike calibration, such as routing brake lines, calibrating the brakes, and rotating the handlebars is highly recommended.

-- Durable Schwinn alloy cranks provide steady gearing and less pesky maintenance on your end
+- Durable alloy cranks provide steady gearing and less pesky maintenance on your end, arrive 80% assembled, some tools required for assembly

 4. Vilano Blackjack 3.0 29er Hard Tail Mountain Bike